Xavier-Lam/JAV.bundle/README.md

 ## Donate
 * I am still looking for an [oppaitime](https://oppaiti.me) and a [m-team](https://kp.m-team.cc) invitation, I'll be very appreciated if someone give me one.

-> I found some one has sent me an Oppaitime invitation for at least three times, at first two times, it mistakenly being sent to my spam mail folder, and the third time I did not check my inbox until it expires, I am very sorry for wasting your chance to invite me. 😂